 Estevanico, also known as Mustafa Zemmouri, Black Stephen, Esteban the Moor, Esteban de Dorantes, and Estebanico, was the first African-American known to have arrived in the present-day continental United States.
-An enslaved servant, he was one of four survivors of the Spanish Narvaez expedition and traveled with Alvar Nunez Cabeza de Vaca, Andres Dorantes de Carranza, and Alonso Del Castillo across the American Southwest and northern Mexico.
+An enslaved servant, he was one of four survivors of the Spanish Narvaez expedition.
+He traveled with Alvar Nunez Cabeza de Vaca, Andres Dorantes de Carranza, and Alonso Del Castillo across the American Southwest and northern Mexico.
 He was killed by Zuni Indians.

-Sometime before 1527, Estevanico became the personal slave of Andres Dorantes de Carranza, with whom he traveled with on the ill-fated expedition of Panfilo de Narvaez to Florida.
+Sometime before 1527, Estevanico became the personal slave of Andres Dorantes de Carranza, with whom he traveled on the ill-fated expedition of Panfilo de Narvaez to Florida.
 After surviving a hurricane near Cuba, the expedition landed on the west coast of Florida near present-day Tampa Bay in April 1528, claiming the land for Spain.

-A series of hurricanes and fights with the local Indians killed many of the crew, and the captain of the ship sailed to Mexico without many of his men.
+A series of hurricanes and fights with the local Indians killed many of the crew, and the ship’s captain sailed to Mexico without many of his men.
 The stranded men soon built five crude barges on which they sailed west, hoping to reach a Spanish settlement in Mexico.
 Along the way, three of the vessels sank, but the two surviving ones, carrying about 80 men, landed at Galveston Island, Texas.
 After a very cold winter with very little food, only 15 men survived.

-Preceded by Estevanico, Niza was ordered to explore the area of Sonora and northward, in search of the Seven Cities of Cibola.
+Preceded by Estevanico, Niza was ordered to explore the area of Sonora and northward in search of the Seven Cities of Cibola.
 Restless over the slow progress of the friar and his support party, Estevanico was sent ahead as an advance scout.
-Separated by several days’ travel from Fray Marcos de Niza, Estevanico approached “Cíbola,” which is thought today, to have been the Zuni pueblo of Hawikuh.
-On his arrival, he announced his intentions to make peace, heal the sick, and told the villagers that he had been sent by white men who would soon arrive and instruct them in divine matters.
-The village elders, suspicious of his claims that he came from a land of white men because he was dark, and resentful of his demands for turquoise and women, killed him when he attempted to enter the village.
+Separated by several days’ travel from Fray Marcos de Niza, Estevanico approached “Cíbola,” which is thought to have been the Zuni pueblo of Hawikuh.
+On his arrival, he announced his intentions to make peace, heal the sick and told the villagers that he had been sent by white men who would soon arrive and instruct them in divine matters.
+The village elders, suspicious of his claims that he came from a land of white men because he was dark and resentful of his demands for turquoise and women, killed him when he attempted to enter the village.

-Fray Marcos and the rest would arrive a few days later, but, never they went into the village.
+Fray Marcos and the rest would arrive a few days later, but they never went into the village.
 Marcos would return to Mexico to tell of seeing Cibola from a distance.